 Pay As You Go Taxi Insurance

-Get Your PAYG Taxi Insurance Quotes
+Get Your Pay As You Go Taxi Insurance Quotes

-Compare pay-per-hour cover from specialist brokers
+Compare quotes from specialist taxi insurance brokers

-GET MULTIPLE QUOTES →Guide to Pay As you Go Taxi Insurance
+Guide to Pay As you Go Taxi Insurance

 Pay-as-you-go taxi insurance (PAYG), also known as short-term taxi insurance, is a flexible insurance model in which taxi drivers pay premiums based on their actual usage and driving behaviour.
 This innovative approach utilizes technology, such as telematics devices or mobile apps, to track the distance travelled, time spent on the road, and other relevant factors.